Getting Started with PDI

 Right-click and delete the hop between the Read Sales Data step and Write to Database steps.

 Create a hop between the Read Sales Data step and the Filter Rows step.
+Create a hop by clicking the step, and then hold the SHIFT key down and click-and-drag to draw a line to the next step.

 In the dialog box that appears, select Result is TRUE.

-Double-click the Filter Rows step.
+Hop dialog set to Result is True Double-click the Filter Rows step.
 The Filter Rows window appears.

 In the Step Name field, enter

 Filter Missing Zips.Click in The condition field to open the Fields window.
+The available conditions appear.

-In the Fields window, select POSTALCODE and click OK.
+In the Fields window select POSTALCODE and click OK.

 Filter rows is set postalcode is not null Click OK to exit the Filter Rows window.

-You will configure Send true data to step and Send false data to step.
+Note: You will return to this step later to configure the Send true data to step and Send false data to step settings after adding their target steps to your transformation.

 Save your transformation.